-Looking to pick up a gaming mouse, but not sure which to get?
+Looking to pick up the best gaming mouse, but not sure which to get?
 You’re not alone.
 Gaming mice come in numerous shapes and sizes, and they cross multiple price points.
-The different sizes and designs also mean some mice will work better for some more than others, which makes choosing which one is right for your specific needs fairly tricky.
+The different sizes and designs also mean some gaming mice will work better for some more than others, which makes choosing which one is right for your specific needs fairly tricky.

 Make sure to check out our in-depth explainer of the different types of gaming mice below, before scrolling down to see our recommendations.

 - Stellar wireless performance

 If money is no object, then the Logitech G903 is a fantastic gaming mouse.
 It’s a near-peerless performer in the wireless space thanks to its support for Logitech’s custom ‘Lightspeed’ technology.

 What’s more, if you’re super flush and can afford to spend an extra £90, it’s also compatible with Logitech’s Powermat wireless charging mat.

 Add to this its ergonomic, customisable design, which feature up to eight programmable keys, and the G903 earns its place as one of the best wireless mice for serious gamers.

 At the time of review the Logitech G903 cost £149.99.

 - Great value for money